hpacheco/ses/labs/Lab1.md

 Navigate to the [vm](../vm) folder and run `make run-infer'.
 It will launch an infer-powered container:

-Consider the [cwe190_ex2_bad.c](../c/misc/cwe190_ex2_bad.c) example from before.
-Running it with the default checkers plus buffer overrun, infer will find a few issues:
+Remember the [cwe190_ex2_bad.c](../c/misc/cwe190_ex2_bad.c) example.
+Running it with the default checkers plus the buffer overrun checker, infer will find a few issues:
 <details>
 <summary>Result</summary>